ijardillier/netclient-elastic/Readme.md

         return builder;
     }

-### Serilog HTTP Request logging

 When using the default middleware for HTTP request logging, it will write HTTP request information like method, path, timing, status code and exception details in several events.
-To avoid this and use streamlined request loggin, you can use the middleware provided by Serilog.

-Add this in Startup.cs before any handlers whose activities should be logged.
+To avoid this and use streamlined request logging, you can use the middleware provided by Serilog.
+Add UseSerilogRequestLogging in Startup.cs before any handlers whose activities should be logged.

     public void Configure(IApplicationBuilder app)
     {